 Make sure your cat is properly identified and/or microchipped.
 Doing so will better the chances of him being returned to you in case he slips out the door.

-Create a distraction for your cat before leaving the house by giving him a yummy irresistible treat or a couple of his favorite toys to play with.
+Create a distraction for your cat before leaving the house by giving him a yummy irresistible treat, ideally in a food puzzle, or a couple of his favorite toys to play with away from the door.
 If your cat still insists on following you to the door, toss one of his favorite toys across the room to distract his attention before opening the door.
+Keep a stash of treats or toys outside/in your bag so that you can toss them for your cat as you open the door when you return home.

 If you would like information from an Anti-Cruelty Behavior Specialist regarding this behavior topic, please call 312-645-8253 or email behavior@anticruelty.org.